Amy Fordham, MA, LPCC

-As a therapist, I strive to treat clients as unique individuals who are worthy of unconditional acceptance, regardless of their struggles and circumstances.
+As a Licensed Professional Clinical Counselor, I strive to treat clients as unique individuals who are worthy of unconditional acceptance, regardless of their struggles and circumstances.
 It is my desire to create a safe place, walk alongside, challenge, and encourage my clients to find emotional and mental healing.
 My integrative approach is person-centered while incorporating Dialectical Behavior Therapy and cognitive-behavior therapy methods.
 I work with older adolescents and adults, individuals of the LGBTQIA population, individual and family mental health issues, and veterans.
-I have training and experience with Systemic Family Therapy.

 My previous professional experience included a model similar to that of Multi-Systemic Therapy working with adolescents and their families to help clients who were challenged with high-risk and/or defiant behaviors and attachment issues.
 I provided in-home therapy to these individuals to influence change through communication, rules and structure, and adequate support through relationship/attachment enhancement.
 I also co-facilitated adolescent and parent DBT group.